 Ammonia is an important component of the nitrogen cycle and, because it is oxidized in the environment by microorganisms (i.e., nitrification), it is a large source of available nitrogen in the environment.
 Ammonia is highly soluble in water and its speciation is affected by a wide variety of environmental parameters including pH, temperature, and ionic strength.
-The term total ammonia is used to describe the sum of ammonia ( $NH_3$ ) and ammonium ( $NH_4^+$ ) (Environment Canada, 1997).
+The term total ammonia is used to describe the sum of ammonia (NH_3) and ammonium (NH_4^+) (Environment Canada, 1997).
 Ammonia commonly enters the environment from municipal, industrial, agricultural, and natural processes.
 Natural sources of ammonia include the decomposition or breakdown of organic waste matter, gas exchange with the atmosphere, forest fires, animal waste, human breath, the discharge of ammonia by biota, and nitrogen fixation processes.
 Point sources of ammonia include emissions and effluents from a wide variety of industrial plants such as iron and steel mills, fertilizer plants, oil refineries, and meat processing plants (Environment Canada, 1997).
 The largest non-industrial point sources are sewage treatment plants.
 Other non-point sources of ammonia include agricultural, residential, municipal, and atmospheric releases.
 The CCME guideline for total ammonia for the protection of aquatic life changes depending on pH and temperature.
 For example, at pH of 8.0 and a temperature of 15°C, the limit is 0.715 mg/L. The limit decreases with increasing pH and temperature.
 Detection limits have changed over time.
-Previously (before September 2016), the detection limit was 0.01 mg/L but in 2017 RPC's detection limit was 0.05 mg/L total ammonia.
+Previously (before September 2016), the detection limit was 0.01 mg/L but in 2017 and 2018 RPC's detection limit was 0.05 mg/L total ammonia.

-Figure 13.
-Total ammonia ( $NH{3T}$ ) concentrations per site per decade.
+Figure 12.
+Total ammonia (NH{3T}) concentrations per site per decade.
 Error bars represent standard deviation.

 It is difficult to discern a trend in total ammonia concentrations because the detection limit increased in September 2016 (from 0.01 to 0.05 mg/L).
-Mean ammonia concentrations dropped between the 1990s and the 2000s but this drop was not significant an most sites (Fig. 13).
+Mean ammonia concentrations dropped between the 1990s and the 2000s but this drop was not significant an most sites (Fig. 12).
 Higher levels of ammonia are usually indicative of organic pollution.
-Therefore, we can conclude that levels of organic pollution have dropped insignificantly over time.
 Results were well under the CCME guideline.